sajari/search-widgets/.changeset/shaggy-donkeys-perform.md

 '@sajari/search-widgets': patch
 ---

-Respect the incoming prop by removing our own logic for determining whether to show the "Powered by Search.IO" or not
+Respect the `showPoweredBy` prop by removing our own logic for determining whether to show the "Powered by Search.IO" or not